|Corda Network Foundation||Document history|

 Network Parameters Upgrade Policy

-- Control: Changes to Network Parameters must take place via a controlled process which minimises operational risks to Participants.
+- Control: Changes to Network Parameters must take place via a controlled process which minimises operational risks to Participants during the upgrade.

-- Backward compatibility: Wherever permissible, changes to Network Parameters should avoid breaking compatibility with previously-supported implementations of Corda.
+- Backward compatibility: Wherever possible, changes to Network Parameters should avoid breaking compatibility with applications based on previously-supported implementations of Corda.

 - Collective interest: Network Parameters shall be adopted and updated based on what the Foundation judges to be the collective interest of all Participants to the network.

 As outlined in the Foundation’s by-laws, changes to technical parameters and notary criteria are managed through a governance process: “Advisory Governance Events” (clauses 8.1.1.c and 10.1).
 These are changes which can be implemented by the Operator without Foundation approval, but the Foundation can ask to provide an advisory vote.
 It’s important that the Operator can progress parameter upgrades to a regular schedule without encumbering the governance process of the Foundation with routine changes to keep in line with the Corda Protocol.

 The Foundation shall apply a structured process to the creation of new Network Parameters, where:

 - Changes may be proposed by any Participant of the Network, or by the Network Operator.

 - All proposals for changes shall be reviewed by the Network Operator and the Foundation.

 - The Network Operator shall undertake testing to demonstrate in advance that proposed changes shall not have unforeseen negative effects on the operation of the Network.